adrien-zinger/adrien-zinger.github.io/_posts/2022-05-31-concat-wasm.md

 > link you don't have to specify it explicitelly.
 >
 > Emscripten can produce wasm that are dynamically linked together.
 You can
-> So compile C into a webassembly binary and deal with a shared memory between
+> so compile a C code into a webassembly binary and deal with shared memories between
 > two wasm.
 >
 > In the future, it would be neat to be able to share the
-> memory with C/C++/Rust code from a VM like _wasmtime_ or _wasmer_.
+> memory with C/C++/Rust code compiled into classical binaries
+> and an instance of webassembly created by an embedder like
+> _wasmtime_ or _wasmer_.
 >
-> Another thing.
-> There is no garbage collection directly in the webassembly,
+> Note: WebAssembly is not a VM, even if we define some features and configurations
+> related to the VM inside it.
+It means that we don't have nativelly a garbage collector.
+> However, according to the binary structure, the embedder can define one
+> like the JS/Python VM does.
-> nevertheless, it could be done by an embedder.
-For example you can for each value
+> For example, you can for each value walk through their dependencies,
-> walk through their dependencies, and delete the unreachables objects.
-More simple, you
+> and delete any unreachables objects.
+Or simply, you
 > can store for each value a `pin` flag, then, on trigger the garbage collector, remove
-> all structures without that flag. 👏
+> any structures without this flag. 👏

 ## Writing a string